adjtomo/pyatoa/docs/misfit.rst

 Logging
 ~~~~~~~

-Pyatoa comes with a detailed logger which takes care of Python's logging
-library.
-Most of the processes in Pyatoa will output log messages.
-Log levels
+Pyatoa comes with a detailed logger; most processes will output log messages.
-in decreasing verbosity are: DEBUG, INFO, WARNING, CRITICAL
+Log levels in decreasing verbosity are: DEBUG, INFO, WARNING, CRITICAL

 .. code:: python